MicrosoftDocs/win32/desktop-src/TermServ/win32-tssessiondirectory.md

 - TSCfgWmi.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_TSSessionDirectory class

 Defines the Remote Desktop Connection Broker (RD Connection Broker) configuration settings for the [**Win32\_TSSessionDirectorySetting**](win32-tssessiondirectorysetting.md) class.

 > [!Note]
 > In Windows Server 2008 R2, the name of Terminal Services Session Broker (TS Session Broker) was changed to RD Connection Broker.
 These properties apply to all supported operating systems unless otherwise noted.

 The following syntax is simplified from MOF code and includes all defined and inherited properties, in alphabetical order.
 For reference information about methods, see the table of methods later in this topic.